-The financial statements have been prepared in accordance with the provisions of the Companies Act, Chapter 39 (the 'Act') and International Financial Reporting Standards (IFRS) as issued by International Accounting Standards Board.
+The financial statements have been prepared in accordance with the provisions of the Companies Act, Chapter 39 (the 'Act') and the International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.

-These financial statements were authorised for issue by the management of the Branch on 18 April 2022.
+These financial statements were authorised for issue by the management of the Branch on 30 March 2023.